 This lab will also demonstrate an example of the complicated relationships that make up food webs.
-It is not always as simple as one organism consuming another; sometimes these tropic dynamics can be indirect and have multiple levels, such as the one shown here.
+It is not always as simple as one organism consuming another; sometimes these trophic (pertaining to food) dynamics can be indirect and have multiple levels, such as the one shown here.

 Students should be able to:

-Use given biological information in addition to statistical evidence to aid in drawing conclusions about the differences between groups
+Use given biological information in addition to statistical evidence to draw conclusions about differences between groups.

 The scientific process usually requires a fair amount of evidence to reject a null hypothesis.
 That's because we know variation exists in our measurements.
 For example, if you found the temperature of one person to be equal to 101 degrees, would you immediately decide the true average "normal" human body temperature isn't 98.6?
 Probably not, because you know if we measured the temperature of 100 people we might expect some different results (maybe ranging from 98 to 100 degrees) based on factors like activity or health level, base metabolism, and error introduced by the measurement device.
 However, if we collect many temperatures and most of them were closer to a number other than 98.6 (like 102!), we might begin to suspect our null hypothesis was not correct (or that our thermometer is broken!).
 Statistics offers a variety of approaches to use the data we collect as evidence to test the null hypothesis.
 The ability to test hypotheses is a key part of the scientific method.